Delta High School (Washington): History and facilities

 Through the 2014-2015 school year, the school operated in a group of buildings owned by Columbia Basin College in Pasco, Washington.
 After a years long effort to locate and build a new permanent campus, a site was located and construction of new permanent facilities were completed for the start of the 2015-2016 school year in Pasco, Washington.
 The new campus was officially dedicated on October 8, 2015 on 5801 Broadmoor Blvd.

 Community partners

-In addition to the three public school districts, the school partners with Columbia Basin College, Washington State University - Tri-Cities, Washington State STEM Education Foundation, and Battelle Memorial Institute.
+In addition to the three public school districts, the school partners with Columbia Basin College, Washington State University - Tri-Cities, Central Washington University, Washington State STEM Education Foundation, and Battelle Memorial Institute.